 Mount Tabor, also called: Har Tavor, Itabyrium, Jebel et-Tur or הַר תָּבוֹר, Όρος Θαβώρ is a hill at the eastern end of the Jezreel Valley, rising to an altitude of just over 500 meters in the region of Lower Galilee.
 Located 9 kilometers east of Nazareth and just 17 kilometers west of the Sea of Galilee, where the borders of Issachar and Zebulun begin, this hill is also known as the Mount of the Transfiguration of Christ.

 From Scripture, we learn that only three disciples were present at this revelation of what the Lord kept hidden because people could not face the sight of His Godhead: Peter, James, and John.
 And the prophets Elijah and Moses also appeared.
-They were given this wonderful sight because they were changed: The disciples were transformed, and this made them see the transformation.
+They were given this wonderful sight because they were changed: The disciples were transformed, which made them see the transformation.

 What is the Mount of Transfiguration in the Bible?